rolfvreijdenberger/izzum-statemachine/README.md

 A good event dispatcher to use would be the [Symfony EventDispatcher component](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) which you can use to return the boolean evaluation parameter for the guard to allow or disallow the transition.

-### state entry actions, state exit actions and transition actions
+### logic actions: state entry actions, state exit actions and transition actions
 State exit logic, transition logic and state entry logic all provide ways to associate custom domain logic to that phase of the transition from the 'from' state to the 'to state.
 If the logic handlers are not specified on a transition of on the states then nothing will happen by default.
 The logic handlers can operate on a domain model returned by an EntityBuilder.